$

 Where is Capri located?

-The small island of Capri is located in the Tyrrhenian Sea, which is part of the Mediterranean Sea.
-It belongs to the Italian province of Naples, in the region of Campania.
-The resort is situated 10 km southwest of the Sorrentine Peninsula and 36 km from Naples, with ferry connections between them.
+The small island of Capri is located in the Tyrrhenian Sea (part of the Mediterranean Sea) and belongs to the Italian province of Naples, in the Campania region.
+The resort lies 10 km southwest of the Sorrentine Peninsula and 36 km from Naples, with which it is connected by ferry.

-Capri is also mentioned in Homer's works.
-For example, Odysseus encountered famous sirens on the island.
-To avoid falling into the traps of these cunning creatures, the resourceful hero plugged the ears of his crew with wax and tied himself to the mast.
-This way, the sailors passed by the sirens alive, and out of despair, the creatures threw themselves into the sea and turned into rocks.
+Capri is also mentioned by Homer.
+According to legend, Odysseus encountered the famous sirens on the island.
+To avoid falling for their deadly lure, the clever hero plugged his crew’s ears with wax and tied himself to the mast.
+Thus, the sailors passed by the sirens safely, and the creatures, in despair, threw themselves into the sea and turned into rocks.

-The second myth states that on the island of Capri, Odysseus fought against the Cyclops Polyphemus.
-Subsequently, modern researchers have found a cave where this significant confrontation could have taken place.
-In the Marina Piccola harbor, the remains of the island's first settlers were also discovered.
+Another myth says that Odysseus fought the Cyclops Polyphemus on Capri.
+Later, modern researchers discovered a cave where this legendary battle might have taken place.
+Remains of the island’s first settlers were also found in the Marina Piccola harbor.

 Capri island

-As far as historically proven facts are concerned, the city was founded by the Phoenicians.
-It was then inhabited by the Greeks and later belonged to Naples.
-But as early as 29 BC, the Roman emperor Octavian Augustus traded his favourite Capri for the island of Ischia.
-His heir, Tiberius, made a residence for himself on the island and built 12 forks at once for fear of conspiracy - none of his subjects knew where the ruler would spend the night on any given day.
+As for historically confirmed facts, the town was founded by the Phoenicians.
+Later, it was inhabited by the Greeks, and then it belonged to Naples.
+But already in 29 BC, the Roman Emperor Octavian Augustus exchanged Capri, which he liked, for the island of Ischia.
+His successor Tiberius made the island his residence and built 12 villas at once, fearing conspiracies — none of his subjects knew where the ruler would spend the night on any given day.

-The island later belonged to the Lombards, the Normans, the Turks, the French, the English and finally the Italians.
+Later, the island belonged to the Lombards, Normans, Turks, French, English, and eventually to the Italians.

-As for contemporary history, the island is often associated with the names of famous cultural figures: writers, artists, musicians and composers.
-Bunin, Turgenev, Maxim Gorky, Paustovsky, Stanislavsky, Tchaikovsky, Mann, Rilke, Dumas, Wilde, Churchill all lived here.
-Wagner wrote his opera 'Tristan and Isolde' here, Aivazovsky dedicated a series of seascapes to the island.
-The conclusion to be drawn is that Capri is definitely home to the muses of creativity that inspire the creation of new masterpieces.
+As for modern history, the island is often associated with the names of famous cultural figures: writers, artists, musicians, composers.
+Bunin, Turgenev, Maxim Gorky, Paustovsky, Stanislavsky, Tchaikovsky, Mann, Rilke, Dumas, Wilde, and Churchill lived here.
+Wagner composed the opera “Tristan and Isolde” here, and Aivazovsky dedicated a series of seascapes to the island.
+One can conclude: Capri is certainly home to the muses of creativity that inspire the creation of new masterpieces.

 tripmydream - travel service, that helps to find compare and buy best flights and rooms worldwide with the given budget.
 All necessary information for travelers - is right here!